 This report is aimed at fishery and threatened species managers, and industry.
-Defining management units is critical for species of conservation concern such as the globally Endangered Narrow Sawfish Anoxypristis cuspidata.
-In this study, we used state of the art genomic approaches to analyse the population structure of A. cuspidata across northern Australia.
-Samples were obtained from the bycatch of commercial fisheries and subject to mitogenome sequencing as well as single nucleotide polymorphism (SNP) genotyping using the DArTseq protocol.
-Pairwise ΦST and haplotype mitochondrial network show evidence of barriers to gene flow between all regions for which we had more than three samples, clearly demonstrating female philopatric behaviour at even finer spatial scale than previously suspected.
-In contrast, no evidence of population structure was detected using over 2,000 SNP nuclear markers, suggesting male-biased dispersal.
-Sampling of neonates in nursery areas (before they are able to disperse) would help characterise the species philopatric behaviour.
+Defining management units is critical for the globally Endangered Narrow Sawfish Anoxypristis cuspidate, and genomic approaches were used to analyse the species population structure across northern Australia.
+Samples were obtained from bycatch of commercial fisheries in collaboration with the Northern Prawn Fishery.
+Barriers to gene flow were evident between all regions where there were more than three samples, demonstrating female philopatric behaviour at finer spatial scales than previously suspected.
+In contrast, no evidence of population structure was detected using nuclear markers, suggesting male-biased dispersal.
+Sampling of neonates in nursery areas would help characterise the species philopatric behaviour.
 Results indicate that each region should be treated as a discrete management unit, with risk of population depletion if local bycatch mortality was to exceed the species biological productivity.

 |Place of Publication||Hobart|